aremis1984/challenge/README.md

 Inside the project there are the following folders:

 * Client: Front-end code

+  *Inside src folder:
     - Components: Reusable React components
     - Styles: Common styles (styled componets)
     - api: services to get the BE requests
     - Pages: different main views
+    - unit: unit tests

+  *Cypress: integration tests

 * Server: BE code in node.js
   - controllers: Read CSV files and process data before send it to the FE
   - routers: configure requests paths